Jgkmnx/INFOTC-1600_Project04/linux-basics.md

 - **Secure and stable** – widely used in servers and cybersecurity

-## The Linux operating system is comprised of the following components:
+## The Linux operating system is comprised of the following components [2]:

 1. **Bootloader:** The software that manages the boot process of your computer.
 2. **Kernel:** The kernel is the core of the system and manages the CPU, memory, and peripheral devices.
 The kernel is the lowest level of the OS.